-In addition, "superobs" were created from the MM data with 11 closest observations to the target time.
-To create the superobs, the minimum and maximum observation for each quantity over the 11-second interval were removed and the remaining observations were averaged together.
-If the wind direction observations fell over three or more quadrants, the winds were set to missing.
-None of the raw observations that were averaged to create a given superob were more than 180 seconds apart in time or 1 km apart in space.
+In addition, superobservations (superobs) were created from the MM data with the 11 closest observations to the target time.
+To create the superobs, the minimum and maximum observations for each quantity over the 11-s interval were removed and the remaining observations were averaged together.
+If the wind direction observations fell over three or more quadrants, then the winds were set to missing.
+None of the raw observations that were averaged to create a given superob was more than 180s apart in time or 1 km apart in space.

-An additional source of special observations is the Mobile Weather Radar, 2005 X-band, Phased Array (MWR-05XP; Bluestein et al. 2010; French et al. 2013), an X-band phased-array radar.
-For the 5 June 2009 deployment, the volumetric update interval is 6-9 s, and volumes are scanned up to 20° in elevation.
-A nice property of the phased array radar for data assimilation is that elevation sweeps are taken nearly simultaneously in the context of the scan.
-This reduces or eliminates position errors between elevation angles associated with the scanning strategies of dish radars.
-Additionally, MWR-05XP data begin at 2143 UTC, 9 minutes before tornadogenesis.
-Furthermore, while the MWR-05XP scanned up to 20° in elevation, DOW radars scanned up to 16° in elevation (Kosiba et al. 2013), NOXP scanned up to 11° (Schwartz and Burgess 2010), and the U-Mass X-Pol scanned up to 14.4° (Jeffrey Snyder 2013, personal communication).
-Thus, using MWR-05XP allows for better sampling of the mid-levels of the storm than the other mobile radars scanning the storm.
+An additional source of special observations is the Mobile Weather Radar, 2005 X-band, Phased Array (MWR-05XP; Bluestein et al. 2010; French et al. 2013).
+For the 5 June 2009 deployment, the volumetric update interval is 6-9s, and volumes are scanned up to 20° in elevation.
+A nice property of the phased-array radar for data assimilation is that elevation sweeps are taken nearly simultaneously in the context of the scan.
+This reduces or eliminates position differences between elevation angles associated with the scanning strategies of dish radars.
+Additionally, MWR-05XP data begin at 2143 UTC, 9 min before tornadogenesis.
+Furthermore, while the MWR-05XP scanned up to 20° in elevation, Doppler on Wheels (DOW) radars scanned up to 16° in elevation (Kosiba et al. 2013), the NOAA/NSSL mobile, X-band, dual-polarization radar (NOXP) scanned up to 11° (Schwartz and Burgess 2010), and the UMass X-Pol scanned up to 14.4° (J. Snyder 2013, personal communication).
+Thus, using MWR-05XP allows for better sampling of the midlevels of the storm than the other mobile radars scanning the storm.

 The angular resolution of the MWR-05XP is fairly coarse: the half-power beamwidth is 1.8° and 2.0° in azimuth and elevation, respectively, and the sampling intervals are 1.5° in both directions.
 This is permissible for this study because the radar is located no more than 25 km, and sometimes as close as 10 km, away from the updraft region of the storm, during the assimilation period (French et al. 2013).
-The angular sampling interval results in a maximum azimuthal gate spacing of ~650 m at a range of 25 km, while the radial gate spacing is 150 m.
+The angular sampling interval results in a maximum azimuthal gate spacing of $\sim 650 \,\mathrm{m}$ at a range of 25 km, while the radial gate spacing is 150 m.
 Since these are both less than the grid spacing used for the inner domain, even in the worst case, the data density is greater than the grid density.
-Additionally, the focus for this study is on the low-level mesocyclone, which is well-resolved by the MWR-05XP data and mostly unobserved by the nearest WSR-88D.
-In addition to the relatively coarse angular resolution, another drawback is that the MWR-05XP truck is not leveled, which can introduce position errors in the data.
-Fortunately, for the 5 June 2009 deployment, the road on which the radar truck was sited was relatively level (see Fig. 1a of French et al. 2014).
-Thus, for this data set, the position errors are likely less than 500 m and considered to be negligible for purposes of this study.
+Additionally, the focus for this study is on the low-level mesocyclone, which is well resolved by the MWR-05XP data and mostly unobserved by the nearest WSR-88D.
+In addition to the relatively coarse angular resolution, another drawback is that the MWR-05XP truck is not level, which can introduce position errors in the data.
+Fortunately, for the 5 June 2009 deployment, the road on which the radar truck was sited was relatively level [see Fig. 1a of French et al. (2014)].
+Thus, for this dataset, the position errors are likely less than 500 m and considered to be negligible for purposes of this study.